Evictions of Residential Tenants in Texas

 Title-Related Defenses

-As mentioned elsewhere, it is inappropriate for a tenant to raise defenses relating to title since justice courts only have jurisdiction over possession.
-They do not have authority over suits “for trial of title to land. . . .”
-(Gov’t Code Sec.
-37.031).
-Jurisdiction over title issues resides with district courts and suits relating to title must be commenced and conducted there.
-In the next section of this article we will discuss possession versus title issues in more detail.
+It is legally inappropriate for a tenant to raise defenses relating to title since justice courts only have jurisdiction over possession.
+As discussed in more detail below, jurisdiction over title issues resides with district courts and suits relating to title must be commenced and conducted there.

 Tenant Counterclaims